RavenXxe/RavenEye/README.md

 **Some guidelines**:

-if you got rate limit or bad gateway So you should use proxy or VPN if you have one if not try free. there's solution for stay fully anonymous and bypass rate limit is using proxychains4 as you can see :
+if you got rate limit or bad gateway So you should use proxy or VPN if you have one if not try free vpn like proton.

+there's solution for stay fully anonymous and bypass rate limit is using proxychains4 as you can see :

 ```